Assuming that radiation with λ = 15.0 cm is used, that all the en... | Channels for Pearson+

 Multiple Choice

-Assuming that radiation with λ = 15.0 cm is used, that all the energy is converted to heat, and that 4.184 J is needed to raise the temperature of 1.00 g of water by 1.00 °C, how many photons are necessary to raise the temperature of 250 g of water by 1.00 °C?
+Assuming that radiation with λ = 15.0 cm is used, that all the energy is converted to heat, and that 4.184 J is needed to raise the temperature of 1.00 g of water by 1.00 °C, how many photons are necessary to raise the temperature of a 350 g sample of water by 1.00 °C?

 A